This post may contain affiliate links. Please read our disclosure policy.

 • Thick sliced bread – Like sourdough or Texas toast.
 Rye and whole wheat bread work well too, or even standard sandwich bread cut into thick slices.

-• Butter – Let this soften so it’s easy to spread.
+• Butter – I recommend using unsalted butter, but salted will also work.
+Let this soften so it’s easy to spread.

 • Cheddar cheese – A nice, mild cheddar is what you want here.